-Although businesses have access to a wide array of financial products, condominium and homeowner associations are much more limited.
-Most condominium and HOAs can qualify for a line of credit, a medium or long-term loan or a combination.
+Even though HOAs are more limited with their menu of products and services, they can still borrow money.
+Well-run HOAs can often qualify for a line of credit, a medium or long-term loan, or a combination.
 The ideal loan type is dependent on the association’s needs.

-For example, if an association is facing a short-term funding gap that should be remedied within a year, a line of credit may be a perfect solution.
-Lines of credit are also used for rainy day types of borrowing.
-When a condominium or HOA has depleted a reserve account and needs breathing room for unexpected expenses, a line of credit may be ideal.
-Typically, interest is only paid when funds are actually used.
+If an association faces a short-term funding gap that needs remedying within a year, a line of credit may be a perfect solution.
+HOAs can use lines of credit for rainy day types of borrowing.
+When a condominium or HOA has depleted a reserve account or needs breathing room for unexpected expenses, a line of credit may be ideal.
+HOAs pay interest as they use or draw-down funds.

-Sometimes Associations find themselves in a short-term bind.
+Sometimes associations find themselves in a short-term bind.
 Perhaps they only need funds for a 3-5 year period.
-Monthly payments on these types of loans tend to be higher (than longer-term loans) but the debt can be extinguished in a shorter period which reduces overall interest expenses.
+Monthly payments on medium-term loans tend to be high.
+But total interest costs are low when compared with longer-term loans.
+Medium-term loans allow associations to extinguish their debt in a shorter period.

 On the other hand, term loans are better suited for longer-term projects such as land acquisition or extensive structural repairs.
 Customized maturity schedules ranging from 7 to 20 years are attractive for long-term loans.

 Longer-term funding structures typically have higher interest rates and total interest costs, but monthly payments are more manageable.

 With any loan, lenders will be looking at various detailed financial information to determine how associations will repay the debt.
 Fortunately, there are many highly customizable loan options designed to meet the borrowing needs of most HOAs.

 Success-based fee structure:

 At Arch Capital Solutions, we believe our results speak for themselves.
 We only invoice our clients after successfully closing their loans.
 We never charge an hourly or retainer fee, and we are 100% there to help and support the association through the entire loan process.